3D modelingfree softwareBlenderSketchUpCAD

 12. ZBrushCoreMini (Maxon) — free sculpting

 ZBrushCoreMini is your gateway into the world of digital sculpting, brought to you by the creators of the industry-standard ZBrush.
 Stripped down to its essentials, this application offers a taste of powerful sculpting technology in a completely free, beginner-friendly package.
-It's the perfect starting point for anyone curious about creating organic shapes, characters, or intricate details without the intimidating complexity of a full-featured program.
+It uses the same core sculpting engine as full ZBrush, meaning skills learned here transfer directly to professional workflows.

 This free 3D modeling software focuses exclusively on sculpting with digital clay, using intuitive brushes to push, pull, and shape your model.
 The interface is clean and uncluttered, designed to get you creating immediately.
 While it lacks the advanced features of its paid siblings, it uses the same core engine, making the skills you learn directly transferable.
 Once you've sculpted your masterpiece, you can easily export it for 3D printing.
 It’s an excellent, no-cost way to decide if a sculpting workflow is right for you before committing to a more advanced tool.